Before you start

 - Click in the top-left corner, then go to Widgets > Development > Manage widgets in development.

-- Click next to the widget you want to publish, and select Publish from the options.
+- Click next to the widget and select Publish.

-- A Publish widget modal will appear, where you'll be prompted to fill out information about your widget.
+A Publish modal appears, where you fill out information about your widget.

 - Use the first section to add a thumbnail for your widget.
 The thumbnail will appear in the Figma Community and in widget search results.
 To add a thumbnail: